DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Releases:** The included articles on GitHub releases introduce a more advanced concept of versioning a project.
 Creating a release is a way to formally mark a point in the project's history as a finished product, complete with a version number and release notes.

 ---

+#### SUBSECTION A: ACCESSIBILITY

+### Course Step Number: 428

+### Date Researched: 2025-08-08

+### Robust Summary of Best Practices and Modernization

+This summary highlights the key principles and practices that the upcoming lessons will reinforce and expand upon.
+This new section shifts focus to the critical topic of web accessibility, a core aspect of modern web development.

+- **Inclusive Design:** The lessons will introduce the concept of building websites that are usable by everyone, regardless of their abilities or the technology they use.
+This is a fundamental shift from simply making a site "look good" to ensuring it is functional for all.
+- **Semantic HTML:** The importance of using semantic HTML elements will be a recurring theme, as they are the foundation of an accessible website.
+Assistive technologies, like screen readers, rely on these elements to understand the structure and meaning of a webpage.
+- **Assistive Technologies:** You will learn about the various tools and technologies that people with disabilities use to access the web, such as screen readers, voice recognition software, and alternative input devices.

+---